nicercode/nicercode.github.io/source/guide.md

 footer: false
 ---

-We have put together the following guides on
+We have put together the following guides on writing niceR code

 1. A general [introduction to R](/intro/)
 2. Version control in R with [git](/git/)